-1 (05/04) It is recommended that environmental barriers are designed in accordance with Advice Note HA 65 (DMRB 10.5.2).
-The Drawings should show
+1 It is recommended that environmental barriers are designed in accordance with Advice Note HA 65.
+The Drawings should show methods of fixing barriers to structures, which ensure that gaps below the bottom edge of the barrier are avoided.
+Where it is proposed to attach an environmental barrier to a highway bridge parapet, only those combinations which have been satisfactorily tested under vehicle impact should be used.

-- methods of fixing barriers to structures, which ensure that gaps below the bottom edge of the barrier are avoided.
-Where it is proposed to attach an environmental barrier to a vehicle parapet, only those combinations which have been satisfactorily tested under vehicle impact should be used. - 2 The Drawings should show the position and height of the barrier and where applicable the position of gates, the fittings required and the proposals for treatment at gaps to maintain the acoustic attenuation.
+2 The Drawings should show the position and height of the barrier and where applicable the position of gates, the fittings required and the proposals for treatment at gaps to maintain the acoustic attenuation.
 The length and position of barriers behind any gap should ensure that there is adequate deviation of the noise path from the carriageway to any property being protected by the barrier.
-It should be noted that additional width may be required on embankments to install panels behind the general fence line where gaps are required. - 3 Gates or gaps should be provided at about 200 m intervals to provide access for the maintenance of both the barrier and any planting behind the barrier.
-Where possible these access points should be located to provide access to any traffic control and communications equipment. - 4 (05/04) The criteria for the provision of safety barriers and the Working Width Class required are contained in the current Standard on safety barriers. - 5 If the Contractor is required to design the environmental barriers listed in Appendix 1/10, full requirements should be specified in Appendix 25/4.
-In particular it should clearly define whether he is required to design the foundations, posts and/or other supports. - 6 Where the design of environmental barriers is to be provided to the Contractor, the details of the complete installation, including foundations, should be shown on the Drawings. - 7 Guidance on the suitability of materials can be obtained from the Overseeing Organisation and the advice of the Regional Landscape Architect should also be obtained to ensure that acceptable materials are specified in the design or stated as acceptable in Appendix 25/4. - 8 Where the Contractor is required to design environmental barriers, an outline Approval in Principle form for each barrier containing, inter alia, the following information should be included in Appendix 25/4.
+It should be noted that additional width may be required on embankments to install panels behind the general fence line where gaps are required.

+3 Gates or gaps should be provided at about 200 m intervals to provide access for the maintenance of both the barrier and any planting behind the barrier.
+Where possible these access points should be located to provide access to any traffic control and communications equipment.

+Whenever there is a likelihood of an environmental barrier being struck by an errant vehicle, safety fencing should be installed between it and the hard shoulder or carriageway on roads where speeds of 80 km/h (50 mph) or more are permitted.
+The criteria for the provision of safety fencing and clearance required behind it for the various categories of safety fence are contained in the current Standard on safety fences.
+Alternatively, where space is limited safety fencing can be integrated with the environmental barrier as shown in HCD : Section 2.

+5 If the Contractor is required to design the environmental barriers listed in Appendix 1/10, full requirements should be specified in Appendix 25/4.
+In particular it should clearly define whether he is required to design the foundations, posts and/or other supports.

+6 Where the design of environmental barriers is to be provided to the Contractor, the details of the complete installation, including foundations, should be shown on the Drawings.

+7 Guidance on the suitability of materials can be obtained from the Overseeing Organisation and the advice of the Regional Landscape Architect should also be obtained to ensure that acceptable materials are specified in the design or stated as acceptable in Appendix 25/4.

+8 Where the Contractor is required to design environmental barriers, an outline Approval in Principle form for each barrier containing, inter alia, the following information should be included in Appendix 25/4.